eblerjana/pangenie/README.md

 Runtime and memory usage depend on the number of variants genotyped and the number of haplotypes present in the graph.

-[//]: # "With the data described here: https://www.biorxiv.org/content/10.1101/2020.11.11.378133v1, PanGenie ran in xx hours walltime using 24 cores (xx CPU hours) and used XX GB RAM."
+With the data described here: https://www.biorxiv.org/content/10.1101/2020.11.11.378133v1, PanGenie ran in 1 hour and 25 minutes walltime using 22 cores (16 CPU hours) and used 68 GB RAM.
 The largest dataset that we have tested contained around 16M variants, 64 haplotypes and around 30x read coverage.
-Using 24 cores, PanGenie run in 2 hours (25.9 CPU hours) and used 139 GB of RAM.
+Using 24 cores, PanGenie run in 1 hour and 46 minutes (24 CPU hours) and used 120 GB of RAM.

 ## Usage
 Genotyping can be run as shown below.
 Required arguments are short read sequencing reads in FASTQ-format, the reference genome in FASTA-format and a fully-phased, multisample VCF-file that contains a panel of known haplotypes.